rpkr-in/mcp-server-atlassian-bitbucket/README.md

-# Atlassian Confluence MCP Server
+# Atlassian Jira MCP Server

 [![smithery badge](https://smithery.ai/badge/@aashari/boilerplate-mcp-server)](https://smithery.ai/server/@aashari/boilerplate-mcp-server)

 ## About MCP

 The Model Context Protocol (MCP) is an open standard developed by Anthropic to simplify how AI systems connect to external data sources and tools.
-This implementation provides an MCP server for connecting Claude Desktop and other MCP-compatible AI systems to Atlassian Confluence.
+This implementation provides an MCP server for connecting Claude Desktop and other MCP-compatible AI systems to Atlassian Jira.

 ## Overview

-A TypeScript-based Model Context Protocol (MCP) server for integrating with Atlassian Confluence.
-This server provides tools for searching and accessing Confluence spaces, pages, and content, allowing Claude/Anthropic AI systems to retrieve information directly from your organization's Confluence knowledge base.
+A TypeScript-based Model Context Protocol (MCP) server for integrating with Atlassian Jira.
+This server provides tools for accessing Jira projects and issues, allowing Claude/Anthropic AI systems to retrieve information directly from your organization's Jira instance.

 ## Configuration Options